cosmos/mainnet/README.md

 We will only accept self delegation transactions up to 100,000 atoms for genesis.
 We expect 1-5% of the ATOM allocation to be staked via genesis transactions.

+## Next Steps

+Wait for the Interchain Foundation to publish a final recommendation for the Genesis Block Release Software and be ready to come online at the recommended time.

-On initialization, the Cosmos Hub Bonded Proof-of-Stake system will kick in to determine the initial validator set (max 100 validators) from the set of `gentx` transactions.
+On initialization of the software, the Cosmos Hub Bonded Proof-of-Stake system will kick in to determine the initial validator set (max 100 validators) from the set of `gentx` transactions.
 More than 2/3 of the voting power of this set must be online and participating in consensus in order to create the first block and start the Cosmos Hub.